-The content you publish on the internet like your blog will either make or break your marketing efforts.
-In an attempt to ensure the content resonates with your audience, you must take advantage of content marketing.
-This involves tailoring the content for a particular purpose.
+The content you publish on the internet will either make or break your marketing efforts.
+In an attempt to ensure that your content resonates with your audience, you must take advantage of content marketing, which essentially involves tailoring the content for a particular purpose.
 By targeting your audience you can drive more organic traffic to your site, increasing leads and conversions (sales) in the process.

-Your content has the potential to boost the credibility of your brand.
-Content gives you a way to address the needs of your customers, too.
-To be most effective, your content must excel in two areas: search engine optimization (SEO) and social media.
+Your content will always have the potential to boost the credibility of your brand and to address the needs of your customers.
+But to be most effective, your content must excel in two areas: search engine optimization (SEO) and social media.

 SEO content aims to improve your site’s performance to rank high on search engines.
 Ultimately, the goal is to appear as high as possible on search engine results pages (SERPs).
-You can deploy several methods to achieve this goal.
-Some of these goals include keyword optimization, link building, and generation of high-quality content.
+You can deploy several methods to achieve this goal, including keyword optimization, link building, and generation of high-quality content.

-SEO content is focused mainly on meeting search engine requirements for high SERP rankings.
-However, it also strives to provide value to the end user.
-Content that is relevant and valuable to end users has a better chance of ranking higher on the SERPs than content focused solely on SEO.
+Although SEO content is focused mainly on meeting search engine requirements for high SERP rankings, it also strives to provide value to the end user.
+Content that is both relevant and valuable to end users has a much better chance of ranking higher on the SERPs than content that is focused solely on meeting SEO requirements.

 Social Media Content Marketing

 With social media content, the focus switches from trying to please search engines to focusing solely on the intended audience.
-This audience consists of the social media users on whichever social media platform you are targeting.
+Your intended audience consists of the social media users on whichever social media platform you are targeting.

-The social media users you target may or may not be aware of your brand or they won’t have any awareness at all.
+The social media users you target will either be aware of your brand or they won’t have any awareness at all.

-The goal of your social media content campaign will vary depending on your marketing purpose.
-However, common goals include generating a buzz, drumming up publicity, and increasing brand awareness.
+The goal of your social media content campaign will vary depending on your marketing purposes.
+But it will likely be to generate a buzz, drum up publicity, or increase brand awareness.